anarratone/pwnpass/README.md

 ```
 pip install -f requirements.txt
 ```
-and the run the script:
+and then run the script:
 ```
 python pwnpass.py
 ```